thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ##Output
 Audit.EntityFramework output includes:
-- Affected Database and Table names
+- Affected SQL Database and Table names
 - Affected column data including primary key, original and new values
 - Model validation results
 - Exception details
-- Transaction information
+- Transaction identifier (to group logs that are part of the same SQL transaction)
 - Entity object graphs (optional with `IncludeEntityObjects` configuration)
 - Execution time and duration
 - Enviroment information such as user, machine, domain, locale, etc.